 Bail is an agreement made between an arrested person and the Crown which sets out the conditions of release from custody before their matter is heard in court.

-If you have been arrested, you have the right to apply for bail and this may or may not be granted.
-If bail is rejected, you will be given a form with the reasons why bail is refused.
-If you are under 18 years of age, you can request a review of the bail refusal and the matter heard at a youth court as soon as possible.
+If you've been arrested, you have the right to apply for bail and this may or may not be granted.
+If bail is rejected, you'll be given a form with the reasons why bail is refused.
+If you're under 18 years of age, you can request a review of the bail refusal and the matter heard at a youth court as soon as possible.
 For adults, the review of the bail refusal will be heard in court no later than 4.00 pm the following day.

 Going to court

-See the Courts Administration Authority for information about:
+See the Courts Administration Authority (CAA) for information about:

 - Where to get free legal advice

 - Programs and support for Aboriginal prisoners and offenders

 - Making a complaint against a police officer - Office for Public Integrity SA

 - Children and the law - Legal Services Commission

 - Support for victims of crime - Commissioner for Victim's Rights